 A Spotted eagle ray (Aetobatus narinari) decides to join in.

 He circles around to get cleaned alongside the mantas.

 There was a lot of suspended matter in the water this year - you can see it clearly on some of these photos.

 A Nurse shark (Ginglymostoma cirratum) snoozes under a coral block at Rehi Thila.

 Chokka meets the dive boat returning after an afternoon dive.

-Panettone sandbar 5 minutes boat-ride from the island.
+Panettone sandbar 5 minutes boat-ride from the island, as seen from the seaplane.
 The dive site Panettone Manta Point is well to the left of the sandbar,

 and Panettone Kandu runs from right to left across the middle of the photo beyond the sandbar.
 In the background

 you can see the light-blue outline of Maafaru lagoon, with the ocean swell breaking white on its left side - part of the atoll's